RandomsCTF/write-ups/Defcamp CTF Qualification 2015/No Crypto [crypto] (200)/README.md

 5a e0 93 95 0f 4b 10 68 39 83 bd 92 15 c9 41 3a
 ```

-Now we'll write a Python function that takes the known plaintext of a block, a desired plaintext and the ciphertext of the preceding block, and returns the modified ciphertext:
+Now we'll write a Python function that takes as arguments a known plaintext of a block, a desired plaintext and the ciphertext of the preceding block, then returns the modified block ciphertext:
 ```
 def mod_block(plaintext, mod, prev_block):
     diff = [ord(a) ^ ord(b) for a, b in zip(plaintext[:16], mod[:16])]